Intune Autodiscovery

 Run the Intune Discovery Job

-After clicking Save, the job details page will be displayed.
+After clicking Save, the job details page is displayed.
 Click Run Now to start the job at any time.
 You can also run the job from the Cloud Autodiscovery list page using the Run Now button.

 Intune OS Names